 It is no myth that getting outside is good for you.
 Researchers say there are many reasons to go outdoors.
 Being outside is fun – but more importantly, it is good for your body, mind, and soul.

 Here are five reasons why getting outside will improve your health.

 Does it seem easier to exercise outside than indoors?
 This could be due to a lush, green environment.
 Or, it might be thanks to natural sunlight.
 Whatever the reason, being outdoors helps you get more exercise and improve your fitness.

 It costs nothing to exercise outside – no gym membership or special equipment.
-Just walk out the door.
+Just walk out the door or get a bicycle ride, if you don’t have a bike you can easily find a good exercise bike on amazon, or you can find some great bike reviews on scooterreviewonline.com.
 The uneven ground will vary your workout, and the wind will enhance the intensity.
 You can still do gym exercises at a park with calisthenics equipment.

 As a health bonus, outdoor exercise boosts your energy.
 Researchers say 20 minutes of outdoor activity gives you an energy boost equal to one cup of coffee.
 Who needs caffeine when you have nature and sunlight?